bottari/scritti/README.md

 <details>
 <summary><strong>🎭 FINETUNED (POESIA DI MICHELE BOTTARI) MODEL OUTPUT 🎭</strong> (click to expand)</summary>
 </br>
-watching with glacial intensity pretending not to notice, like you can do it without thoughts, without trying, like two trapped souls in searing and twisting lens shadows.
+watching with glacial intensity <br>
+pretending not to notice, like you can do it <br>
+without thoughts, without trying, <br>
+like two trapped souls in searing and twisting <br>
+lens shadows. <br>

-I'm sorry, I don't know what else to say.
+I'm sorry, I don't know what else to say. <br>
-        I never knew that you could be so loving, even when things are hard, when the sun and the empty streets hang motionless in a pall of gray, and the mourners in white sit on gray trees writhing in the cool air but I now understand what it means to feel the depth of a loved one's sorrow, to understand how one's love can survive the ravages of time, the rigors of deserts and fires and tornados, and how we can stop believing when everything else crumbles, and
+        I never knew that you could be so loving, <br>
+even when things are hard, when the sun <br>
+and the empty streets hang motionless <br>
+in a pall of gray, and <br>
+the mourners in white sit on gray <br>
+trees writhing in the cool air <br>
+but I now understand <br>
+what it means to feel the depth of <br>
+a loved one's sorrow, to understand <br>
+how one's love can survive <br>
+the ravages of time, the rigors of <br>
+deserts and fires and tornados, <br>
+and how we can stop believing <br>
+when everything else crumbles, and <br>

 </details>